Small Batch • Profile-Driven • Consistent

 Light

-• High clarity & origin character
+• High clarity & origin character.

-• Livelier acidity, juicy sweetness
+• Livelier acidity, juicy sweetness.

 Medium

-• Balanced sweetness & body
+• Balanced sweetness, body & structure.

 Medium-Dark

-• Deeper caramel & cocoa
+• Deeper caramel & cocoa.

-• Lower acidity, heavier body
+• Softer acidity, heavier body.

 Quality Control & Cupping